 Volatility is defined as the price movement of an investment.
-For example, if the price of an investment can potentially fluctuate between +7% and -5% within a year, it is more volatile than an investment whose return in any given year is expected to fluctuate between +3% and -2%.
+The more the price changes, the greater the volatility.
+For example, an investment whose price shifts between +7% and -5% in one year is more volatile than an investment whose return fluctuates between +3% and -2% over a year.

-Although all investments, even cash, include some level of volatility, the level varies depending on the type of investment.
-Generally, cash is not very volatile while some equities can be quite volatile.
+All investments, even cash, include some level of volatility.
+In general, cash is not very volatile while some stocks, or equities, can be quite volatile.

 usually held in short-term money market or T-bill investments